Paul O'Grady: Radio

 In 2008 and 2009, O'Grady occasionally sat in for Elaine Paige on her BBC Radio 2 show Elaine Paige on Sunday.
-From April 2009, O'Grady presented his own two-hour long programme on BBC Radio 2 called Paul O'Grady on the Wireless which was broadcast on Sundays from 5–7pm.
+From April 2009, O'Grady presented his own two-hour long programme on BBC Radio 2 called Paul O'Grady on the Wireless which was broadcast on Sundays from 5 pm to 7 pm.

 O'Grady was a guest on Kate Thornton's Paper Cuts in 2015.
 In September 2017, O'Grady presented a two-part documentary for BBC Radio 2 called The Story of the Light.
 The show saw O'Grady celebrate the 50th anniversary of Radio 2 by looking back at the BBC Light Programme that the channel replaced.

 In August 2022, it was announced that O'Grady was resigning from BBC Radio 2 due to his unhappiness with having to share his slot with Rob Beckett.
 His final show aired that same month.
-On 21 November 2022 it was announced that O'Grady would join Boom Radio to present a show on Christmas Day similar to the festive show he presented for Radio 2.
+On 21 November 2022, it was announced that O'Grady would join Boom Radio to present a show on Christmas Day, similar to the festive show he presented for Radio 2.
+Prior to his death, O'Grady had been due to present another special show on Easter Sunday before joining the station permanently in May 2023.